 The following are some of the ways the concrete could be water proofed.

 • Crystalline type of Concrete Waterproofing – This is a type of waterproofing that becomes a permanent part of the concrete.
 The compound that reacts with water and concrete goes into the small pores in the concrete to fill the gaps.
 It will remains in the concrete and any time a crack appears the same process will fill up the gaps.

-• Cementitious Waterproofing – This is a type of waterproofing which is based on cement.
+• Cementitious – This is based on cement.
 It has several bonding compounds in addition to concrete.
-When mixed with water to make slurry it could be applied on the concrete to make it water proof.
+When mixed with water to make slurry it could be applied on the concrete to make it watertight.